tamudashe/Bitcoin-Trading-Assistant/README.md

     time,
     datetime

-1. Sending an HTTP request using the requests module. // requests.get() // returns json responce.
+1. Sending an HTTP request using the requests module. requests.get().
+All endpoints return data in JSON format.